"The thing I enjoy most is how much it challenges me and how rewarding a good grade feels."

 What’s your favourite subject and why?

-Mathematics, because unlike all my other subjects, it is not a memory game.
+Mathematics, because it is not a memory game.
 The answers are definite, right or wrong and I find it a lot easier to learn.